Engine coolant is a mixture of water and anti-freeze that helps to stop your engine overheating.

 When your car's moving, air flows through the radiator to keep your engine's temperature 'normal'.

-How to check your coolant fan
+How to check your cooling fan

 Ask your local garage to give it the once over if you think there's a problem or your car is overheating.